MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/register-with-azure.md

 ### Unregister Azure Stack HCI using PowerShell

-with PowerShell, you can use the `Unregister-AzStackHCI` cmdlet to unregister an Azure Stack HCI cluster.
+With PowerShell, you can use the `Unregister-AzStackHCI` cmdlet to unregister an Azure Stack HCI cluster.
 You can run the cmdlet either on a cluster node or from a management computer.

 You might need to install the latest version of the **Az.StackHCI** module.
 If you see a prompt that says **Are you sure you want to install the modules from 'PSGallery'?**, answer yes (Y):